 As it can be difficult to figure out from a description, I’ve made a video so you can see how it is done:

 The scoring of the dough

-When you score your bread your bread, you need a super sharp knife.
+When you score your bread, you need a super sharp knife.
 I use a lame, that fits a razor blade, which I replace quite often.

-I’ve made two different patterns in my two breads:
+I’ve made two different patterns in my two loaves:

-- A long cut in the edge of the bread, that helps the bread open when it’s being baked.
+- A long cut in the edge of the bread helps the bread open when it’s being baked.
 This cut is one that creates an ear.
 Although I find it looks more like an eye

 You can see how I perform the long cut here:

 Baking of the sourdough bread in this recipe